pyta-uoft/website/index.md

 For your work in CSC148, we expect you to use only the Python language features we have covered in lectures, or ones that we have explicitly mentioned for an exercise/lab/assignment.
-If you are getting this error, please check your code carefully.
+No other external libraries may be used.

 ```python
 import copy   # Error on this line